dmaone/CommonSense/Qt-build/README.md

 ### Abridged version
 http://download.qt.io/official_releases/qt/

 Get qt-opensource-windows-x86-???.exe from a version subdir.
-Latest is 5.10.0 as of now.
+Latest is 5.14.1 as of now.
-Install "Sources", "MinGW5.3.0 32bit" and everything from "Tools" to C:\Qt.
+Install "Sources", "MinGWx.x.x 32bit" and everything from "Tools" to C:\Qt.
 Perl msi didn't run on me - installed with defaults to c:\Strawberry. copy windows-build-qt-static.ps1 to c:\qt
 ```

 cd \qt
 mkdir static
-mv 5.10.0\Src static
+mv 5.14.1\Src static

 ```

 Fix versions in windows-build-qt-static.ps1

 Run powershell as administrator.
-Run windows-build-qt-static.ps1 - you'll need to Set-Ex[TAB] Bypass to run it.
+Run windows-build-qt-static.ps1 - you _may_ need to `Set-Ex[TAB] Bypass` to run it.

 This will take a while.

-Then in Qt Creator go Tools->options, select "Build & Run", add new Qt version from c:\Qt\Static\5.10\, then clone autodetected kit, name "static", select newly added Qt version for it.
+Then in Qt Creator go Tools->options, select "Build & Run", add new Qt version from c:\Qt\Static\{qt version}\, then clone autodetected kit, name "static", select newly added Qt version for it.

 Don't forget to click "Apply".